OCD

 The exact cause or causes of obsessive-compulsive disorder remain inconclusive.
 Regardless, studies indicate certain factors make some adolescents and teenagers far more likely to develop OCD than others.

 • Genetics – genetic studies indicate the tendency towards anxiety runs in families.
 Thus, if a teenager’s family member suffers from an anxiety disorder, he or she is more likely to develop one as well, including obsessive-compulsive disorder.
-In fact, if there is a history of OCD in a teen’s family, he or she is up to four times more likely to have it as well.
+In fact, OCD was historically classified as an anxiety disorder but has since been reclassified in DSM-5 due to key differences compared to other anxiety disorders.
+If there is a history of OCD in a teen’s family, he or she is up to four times more likely to have it as well.

-Obsessive-compulsive disorder in adolescents and teens can be effectively treated.
+Obsessive-compulsive disorder in adolescents and teens can be effectively treated with specialized therapy, particularly Exposure and Response Prevention (ERP) therapy, to treat OCD.
 Although there is no “cure,” there are many treatment options to help your child learn to manage his or her symptoms and have an overall better quality of life.

-• Cognitive behavioral therapy (CBT) – cognitive behavioral therapy is a widely used treatment for obsessive-compulsive disorder in adolescents and teenagers.
-CBT is a form of psychotherapy that aims to modify unhealthy thoughts and behaviors, while teaching skills to manage emotions.
+Cognitive behavioral therapy (CBT) is a widely used treatment for obsessive-compulsive disorder in adolescents and teenagers.
+CBT is a form of psychotherapy that aims to modify unhealthy thoughts and behaviors while teaching skills to manage emotions.
 CBT has shown lasting results for many youth with OCD.

 Family dynamics can have a significant impact on the treatment outcome of a youth with obsessive-compulsive disorder.
-Family therapy, which is often a part of an OCD treatment plan, not only supports the individual with obsessive-compulsive disorder, but also his or her parents and siblings.
-Family therapy can assist family members in better coping with and responding to the struggles of the teen or adolescent with OCD.
+Family therapy, which is often part of an OCD treatment plan, not only supports the individual with obsessive-compulsive disorder but also his or her parents and siblings.
+Family therapy can assist family members in better coping with and responding to the struggles with teen OCD.
 Family therapy can also help promote understanding and empathy, and support family members in learning how to set limits and boundaries.

 Medication